 Using proprietary order book data with participant-level message traffic and matching engine time stamps, we investigate stale reference pricing in dark pools.
 We document a substantial amount of stale trading which imposes large adverse selection costs on passive dark pool participants.
 We show that HFTs almost never provide dark liquidity, instead frequently consuming dark liquidity, in particular in order to take advantage of stale reference prices.
 Finally, we examine several market design interventions to mitigate stale trades, showing that only mechanisms to protect passive dark liquidity, such as random uncrossings, are effective at ensuring accurate reference prices.

 "Non-Standard Errors" (a Many Author Collaboration with 'Fincap') (Working Paper), 2021

-Revise and Resubmit at the Journal of Finance
+Forthcoming at the Journal of Finance

 In statistics, samples are drawn from a population in a data-generating process (DGP).
 Standard errors measure the uncertainty in sample estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
 We claim that EGP variation across researchers adds uncertainty: non-standard errors.
 To study them, we let 164 teams test six hypotheses on the same sample.
 We find that non-standard errors are sizeable, on par with standard errors.
 Their size (i) co-varies only weakly with team merits, reproducibility, or peer rating, (ii) declines significantly after peer-feedback, and (iii) is underestimated by participants.